Wednesday, April 8

 This is a second, faster and more sustained version of the dawn song, but the phrases are still delivered more slowly than the day song.
 This bird sings 84 phrases in the first minute of the recording, using 17 different syllables ranging from once to 11 times, including 2 chick-burrs (30 mins before sunrise, June, NJ).

-The Rose-breasted Grosbeak song has been described as like a robin that's had singing lessons (May, NJ).
+The Rose-breasted Grosbeak song has been described as like a robin that's had singing lessons (May, RI).

 Each Indigo Bunting is identifiable by its single song, which consists of paired notes chosen from a species total of about 100.